-Once upon a time (i.e. when I started out), copywriters wrote press ads and brochures and direct mail and TV and radio scripts.
+Once upon a time (i.e. when I started out) copywriters wrote press ads and brochures and direct mail and TV and radio scripts.
 Now copywriters write Facebook posts and Tweets and blogs and e-newsletters and lots of other lovely e-things.
-And websites.
 As a freelance copywriter, the Internet has opened up a glorious wealth of opportunities.

 A good content writer should also be a good creative copywriter.
-And a good creative copywriter should also be a good content writer.
-(What will be an eye catching headline?
+A good creative copywriter should also be a good content writer.
+What will be an eye catching headline?
 How can I develop a fresh tone of voice for this brand?
 How can I thread in key words cleverly without the copy looking like an SEO shopping list?
-How can I add value by writing punchy meta tags and engaging Google descriptors?).
+How can I add value by writing punchy meta tags and engaging Google descriptors?